Ranjitha75388/projects/JasperReport server  .md

 - **JasperReports Server WAR File** – Web application package.

-- **JDBC Driver** – Needed so JasperReports can talk to the database.

 - **LoaadBalancer/ Ingress Controller** – JasperReports accessible via a public IP or custom domain.

 - **Secrets** – Use Kubernetes Secrets to store DB passwords safely.